 There is another John Clugston 1813-1878 in Edenderry, a carpenter and mill-wright, whose wife Mary outlived him and moved to Glasgow.

 But an additional marriage is recorded.
 John Clugston married Betty Anne Smyth on 1835.3.14 at Banbridge non-subscribing Presbyterian church.
 It is most likely that this is John of Edenderry, if Betty died and then John remarried Mary; she could also have been a first wife of John of Lisnafiffy.
 The other possibility is that this is a third John Clugston.
-An Elizabeth Clugston 1804-1894 is recorded at having died at Banbridge.
-If her death record states that she was a widow, should could be Betty Anne Smyth; this needs to be checked.
+An Elizabeth Clugston 1804-1894 is recorded at having died at Banbridge, a “mechanic’s widow”.
+This could be Betty Anne Smyth.
 It sounds unlikely though, because she would be married at the late age of 31.

 Also in Edenderry was Sarah Waters 1811-1871 who in 1834 married Kennedy Clugston of Kilpike 1812-1874, a rag-and-bone merchant.
 Two of their children were born in Edenderry.
 It seems likely that John and Kennedy were related.